MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-support-web-fallback.md

     }
     ```

-Tokens you obtain through native authentication flow are similar to those that you obtain through browser-delegated flows.
+Security tokens, that's ID token, access token and refresh token, you get through native authentication flow are same as those that you get the through browser-delegated flow.

 ## Related content